autifyhq/autify-javascript-snippets/content/en/snippets/mouse/canvas_mouse_event.md

 ie_support: true
 ---

-Use this snippet to click on an area wihtin a canvas element.
+Use this snippet to click on an area within a canvas element.

 Replace the values in the code as needed.

 ```js
 // Replace this with your desired CSS selector